KGuzikowski/repos-search-app/README.md

 ## What about Redux?
 App has three reducers:
-* repos reducer - reducer used to manage repositories
+* repos reducer - reducer used to manage repositories.
-* user reducer - reducer used to manage user
+* user reducer - reducer used to manage user.
-* third reducer - reducer used to manage a very small humoristic feature I did
+* third reducer - reducer used to manage a very small humoristic feature I made.

 ## About given requirements
 * Pagination is implemented locally.